rpothin/Presentations/20210227_ScottishSummit/README.md

 5. Select the **LeaveRequests.json** file
 6. Click on **Open**

-> I am not sure it will work as easily, but I really hope it will 😊
+> I am not sure it will be so easy, but I really hope it will 😊

 #### Configuration of the **LeaveRequestsApprovalMonitoring.pbix** Power BI Report